flavorjones/concourse-deployer/README.md

 ## TODO

-- [ ] update windows stemcell
-- [ ] include windows worker in manifest
-- [ ] deploy windows ruby tools release to the windows vms
-- [x] +      x_frame_options: "SAMEORIGIN"
-- [x] +      container_placement_strategy: random
 - [ ] enable encryption https://concourse.ci/encryption.html
-- [x] allow scaling up/down by locally setting number of VMs (currently hardcoded in gem)
-- [x] start using https://github.com/dpb587/caddy-bosh-release instead of the letsencrypt rake tasks

-Things to follow up on:

-- [x] upgrading!
-ZOMG
 - [ ] consider swapping secrets-wizarding and rake task for deploy for a shell script that's user-modifiable
 - [ ] bbl feature for suspending/unsuspending the director VM?
 - [ ] stack driver add-on?
 - [ ] metrics? https://concourse-ci.org/metrics.html
 - [ ] credhub for credential management? https://concourse-ci.org/creds.html

-Things I'm not immediately planning to do but that might be nice:

-- [ ] ops file to make the cloud-config come in under default GCP quota
-- [ ] ops files for a few variations on size/cost tradeoffs